 AP EAPCET 2021 hall ticket releasing today at sche.ap.gov.in

 Andhra Pradesh State Council of Higher Education (APSCHE) will release the e-hall ticket today for the state Engineering, Agriculture and Pharmacy Common Entrance Test- 2021 (AP EAPCET-2021), earlier known as EAMCET.
-Registered candidates will be able to download their admit cards from the official website sche.ap.gov.in.
+Registered candidates for the Engineering exam will be able to download their admit cards from the official website sche.ap.gov.in.

 AP EAPCET 2021 will be conducted through a computer-based test by Jawaharlal Nehru Technological University, Kakinada for entry into the first year of engineering, agriculture and pharmacy courses offered for the academic year 2021-2022 in the state of Andhra Pradesh.